-- 2.4.1 The Credentials Committee reviews all applications for appointment and re- appointment to the NH medical staff made by physicians, dentists, and midwives as per the Bylaws and subsequently makes recommendations to the NH MAC. - 2.4.2 The Credentials Committee, in conjunction with the relevant Department Head(s) and facility privileges committee(s) recommends the core and non-core privileges for which the applicant has demonstrated competency and which the applicant may exercise in NH facilities with the endorsement of one or more facility privileges committees. - 2.4.3 The Credentials Committee recommends the assignment of an applicant to a primary department, and to a division(s) and section(s) and/or other clinical departments (if applicable). - 2.4.4 The Credentials Committee will ensure that each applicant has the recommendation of at least one facility privileges committee to exercise the recommended core, and some or all of the non-core privileges in that facility prior to recommending appointment to the medical staff. - 2.4.5 A member of the medical staff has the right to request a change in the department(s) to which they have been assigned through appeal to NH MAC, following a review of their request by and with the support of a local MAC or facility privileges committee, if they are able to provide information indicating a practice pattern that currently supports their request.
+- 2.4.1 The Credentials Committee reviews all applications for appointment and reappointment to the NH medical staff made by physicians, nurse practitioners, dentists, and midwives as per the Bylaws and subsequently makes recommendations to the NH MAC. - 2.4.2 The Credentials Committee, in conjunction with the relevant department Head(s) and with recommendations from the local facility privilege process recommends the core and non-core privileges for which the applicant has demonstrated competency and which the applicant may exercise in NH facilities with the endorsement of one or more facility privilege processes. - 2.4.3 The Credentials Committee recommends the assignment of an applicant to a primary department, additional departments and divisions where they exist and to a facility or facilities where departments do not exist. - 2.4.4 The Credentials Committee will ensure that each applicant has the recommendation of at least one facility privilege process to exercise the recommended core, and some or all of the non-core privileges in that facility prior to recommending appointment to the medical staff.

-2.5 Facility Privileges Committee
+2.5 Facility Privilege Process